DevZenMaster/adorax-website/README.md

 # 🚀 AdoraX Website

 AdoraX is a digital marketing and IT solutions platform.
-This is a modern **React + TypeScript + Vite** web application built for speed, clarity, and conversion.
+This is a modern React + TypeScript + Vite web application built for speed, clarity, and business growth.

 ---

 ## ✨ Key Features

-- ⚡ Fast React frontend with Vite
+- ⚡ Fast React app with Vite
-- 🔷 TypeScript for safe and clean code
+- 🔷 TypeScript for safe code
-- 🎨 Tailwind CSS for modern UI design
+- 🎨 Tailwind CSS for modern UI
-- 📱 Fully responsive layout (mobile, tablet, desktop)
+- 📱 Fully responsive design
-- 🧭 Multi-page structure for smooth navigation
+- 🧭 Multi-page structure
-- 🔍 SEO-ready setup for better search visibility
+- 🔍 SEO ready setup
-- 🎯 Focused on lead generation and business growth
+- 🎯 Lead generation focused

 ---

-## 📄 Website Pages
+## 📄 Pages

 - 🏠 Home
 - 👤 About Us